MinaProtocol/mina/rfcs/0005-issue-labels.md

   - `testnet`
   - `sdk`

-- "Impact".
+- `impact-`.
 This describes the general impact of the issue.

   - `crash`: there's a crash
   - `slow`: our code is slower than it could be